The procurement process

 A letter of intent will be sent to the successful tenderer as soon as possible.
 This will be followed by the contract documents.
 Unsuccessful tenderers will be notified by letter along with an appropriate level of feedback to allow for the understanding of why you were unsuccessful so as to assist you in future tenders.
 It is in everyone’s interest to help businesses improve and succeed in winning tenders which in turns helpsus by ensuring there are sufficient, capable bidders to obtain value for money.

 We have our own terms and conditions of contract.
 Suppliers who wish to do business with us are encouraged to accept these conditions.
 In a case that they are not acceptable to suppliers, this should be brought to the attention of the appropriate officer in writing.
 Whatever is agreed should be mutually acceptable to both parties.
 We are not permitted to accept quotations or tenders from suppliers who are disqualified under 'fair employment legislation'.
 Suppliers are required to complete a declaration to that effect.

 Concerns over purchasing decision malpractice

-The Council will do everything possible to promote honesty and integrity and is committed to the prevention, deterrence, detection and investigation of all forms of fraud and corruption.
+We will do everything possible to promote honesty and integrity and is committed to the prevention, deterrence, detection and investigation of all forms of fraud and corruption.
 If you raise a concern regarding a purchasing decision, we will ensure that any allegations will be taken seriously and investigated in an appropriate manner.
 If you ask us to protect your identity we will not disclose it without your consent.
-The Council will deal firmly with those who act dishonestly.
+We will deal firmly with those who act dishonestly.
 Following proper investigation, appropriate disciplinary action and/or criminal proceedings will be instigated.
 If you have a concern about malpractice, please raise the matter with us.
 You can do this by writing to the Internal Audit team at the address below, phoning 01903 737561 or emailing firstname.lastname@example.org.